Antonín Kinský (footballer, born 1975): Early career

 Kinský played for a number of clubs in his early career, including Dukla Prague, after which he moved to Bohemians 1905.
 He later spent time on loan at Motorlet Prague and EMĚ Mělník.
-Kinský won promotion with FC Dukla to the Gambrinus Liga, where he played for one season.
+Kinský won promotion with FC Dukla to the Czech First League, where he played for one season.

 Liberec

 Kinský joined FC Slovan Liberec in 1998, reaching the final of the 1998–99 Czech Cup in his first season.
 In the summer of 1999 Kinský broke his thumb, resultantly not playing for the autumn half of the 1999–2000 season and subsequently sharing goalkeeping duties with Zbyněk Hauzr in the spring.
 Liberec finished the season by winning the 1999–2000 Czech Cup.

 In July 2000, Kinský was diagnosed with infectious mononucleosis, receiving treatment at the military hospital in Prague and resultantly being unable to play in the autumn part of the 2000–01 season.
 The following season, he recorded consecutive clean sheets at the beginning of the campaign.
-Liberec went on to reach the quarter finals of the 2001–02 UEFA Cup and won the 2001–02 Gambrinus liga.
+Liberec went on to reach the quarter finals of the 2001–02 UEFA Cup and won the 2001–02 Czech First League.

 During a UEFA Cup match in the Georgian capital of Tbilisi in October 2002, Kinský was targeted by bottles thrown onto the pitch from the crowd as the home team was defeated 1–0 in the match and 4–2 on aggregate.
 Three policemen were injured in the incident.
 He played in goal in a 4–0 league defeat against Viktoria Žižkov in October 2002, a game he described as "probably the worst match in my life."
 November 2002 was more successful for Kinský as he saved two penalties in a UEFA Cup penalty shootout, after the second round tie against Ipswich Town had ended level after extra time.
 Resultantly Liberec qualified for the third round of the competition, although Kinský missed both matches against Panathinaikos due to injury.
 Kinský's contract at Liberec was due to expire in the summer of 2004 and he failed to agree a contract extension with the club during the 2003–04 season.
 He left having made a total of 137 appearances in the top division of Czech football.